Some fear death while others seek to understand it by walking between the realm of the living and the afterlife.

 Your third level 3 feature from the College of Spirits subclass is a buff to your Bardic Inspiration and is this subclass option’s defining ability.

 To share a Spirit Tale, you use an action and choose a creature within 30 feet of you (or yourself) as a target.
-Tales that require a saving throw have a DC equal to your spell save DC.
+Tales that require a saving throw have a DC equal to your spell save DC which is based on your Charisma score.

 The Spirit Tales Table